AntCPLab/OpenCoral/README.md

     bits via XOR of parties' inputs to generation using the root of a random square.

-  - `--top-gear`: In protocols with malicious security using homomorphic encryption, this reduces the memory usage and batch size for preprocessing.

 #### Paper and Citation

 The design of MP-SPDZ is described in [this